nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* When searching by NRIC, input the NRIC as the keyword.
+* When searching by gender, input either `M` or `F` as the keyword.
+* When searching by name, input the names as per above.

 Examples:
 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)
+* `find T1125726G` returns the person with the matching NRIC.
+* `find M` returns all male persons.

 ### Deleting a person : `delete`